 Third country students who are studying in a present (daily) form of studies in a degree programme accredited by the Ministry of Education, Youth and Sports in the Czech Republic don´t need an employment permit.
 The employer is only obliged to notify the relevant regional office of the Public Employment Service of the start of your work.

-Third country students who came for a temporary study stay in the Czech Republic, are allowed to work without an employment permit only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.
+Third country students who come only for a student exchange or study in a distance form of studies, are allowed to work without an employment permit too, but only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.

 In all other cases, the citizens who do not come from EU/EEA countries or Switzerland, may be employed in the Czech Republic if they have obtained an employment permit and a residence permit, or an Employee Card or a Blue Card (both cards combines a work permit and residence permit in one document).
 The local Employment Office shall always be the relevant one for issuing the employment permit.
 The procedure of application for such a permit is described h ere.
 The work permit is issued for a definite period of time, the maximum of two years, however; a foreigner may even apply for an employment permit repeatedly.
 Please note, that the work permit is only valid for the employment with the employer specified in the decision; this also applies to the type and place of work.